r-karimi/vesicle-picker/README.md

 - We typically iterate 2D classification and selection of promising 2D classes several times.
 In early iterations, we enable the `Force Max over poses/shifts` parameter to efficiently classify large numbers of particles.
 In later iterations, where images of proteins in membranes are enriched, we typical disable the `Force Max over poses/shifts` parameter to better resolve low SNR particles within membranes.

+- Sometimes, a user will already have a high quality particle stack and is interested in filtering an existing stack by selecting particles on vesicles found by vesicle picker.
+If this is the case, we recommend exporting a set of dense (i.e. picked with a small box size) vesicle picks to CryoSPARC and using the `Remove Duplicates` job, to intersect the two existing particle stacks.
+See this job's [CryoSPARC documentation](https://guide.cryosparc.com/processing-data/all-job-types-in-cryosparc/utilities/job-remove-duplicate-particles) for more details.

 ## Troubleshooting ##

 | Failure Mode      | Suggestion      |